wp-plugins/goodbye-captcha/readme.txt

 All standard WordPress forms(Login, Register, Comment and Forgot Password) can be secured by using GoodBye Captcha Free plugin.

-= What other popular plugins which are generating forms can be integrated with this plugin = Plugins like JetPack, BuddyPress, Contact Form 7, Formidable Forms can be integrated with GoodBye Captcha Pro plugin.
+= What other popular plugins which are generating forms can be integrated with this plugin = Plugins like JetPack, BuddyPress, Contact Form 7, Formidable Forms, Gravity Forms, Ninja Forms and Fast Secure Contact Form can be integrated with GoodBye Captcha Pro plugin.
 You can find more information about this on [GoodBye Captcha Website](http://www.goodbyecaptcha.com).

 = Are there any php extensions that need to be activated so this plugin could work? = No. The plugin runs 100% without activating any additional php extensions.